LGBTQIA+ Affirming Therapy in Delaware, Pennsylvania, & Maryland

 It’s a lot to carry, and it’s okay to feel overwhelmed.

-When we work together, you don’t have to over-explain yourself.
-You don’t have to teach me why it’s complicated.
-You just get to show up exactly as you are—messy, growing, figuring it out—and be met with realness, respect, and care.
+You won’t have to over-explain yourself or teach me why it’s complicated.
+You just get to show up exactly as you are - messy, uncertain, still-in-progress, and be met with a real human ready to talk and hold space for real life shit.

 As a member of the LGBTQIA+ community, therapy can help you…

-Let go of the shame or guilt about who you are, and stop feeling like you need to apologize for it
+Let go of the shame or guilt about who you are, and stop people-pleasing just to keep the peace

-Set boundaries that protect your peace, so you can stop over-explaining yourself and start feeling more in control
+Set boundaries that protect your well being so you can feel more in control of your own life and who you allow into it

-Explore and embrace your gender identity on your own terms, without the pressure to fit into anyone else’s idea of who you should be
+Embrace your gender identity, sexuality, or both, on your own terms, without the pressure to fit into a “box” created by someone else

-Build trust in yourself, so you can feel confident and proud of who you are—even if others don’t get it
+Build trust in yourself, so you can feel start to feel more sure and confident in who you are, even when others don’t get it

 I support LGBTQIA+ folks through…